Skip to main content

 And that sight becomes this art.”

 She sat with her book of poems, reciting them to Jalal.
 It was almost midnight when Rukaiya Begum stopped, for Jalal was fast asleep with his head on her lap.
 She ran her fingers through his hair, lovingly watching him sleep.
 Staring at his sleeping figure made her smile in peace.
-Then she ran her finger to his cheeks and kissed his forehead.
+Then she ran her finger down his cheeks and kissed his forehead.
 Before she knew it, Jalal had pulled her by her hand, and she half lay by his side, as he stared at her with a sleepy smile.

 “You should sleep, you are tired.”
 Rukaiya placed her hand on his ruffled hair again.